EFTI4EU/reference-implementation/deploy/local/domibus/README.md

 <h3>Send a message</h3>

-Now that domibus is ready, it is time to open Postman
+Now that Domibus is ready, it is time to open Postman

 First, import the postman collections from `utils/postman` by using the "file > import" function

-If you followed the naming convention for service account, you should not need to change anything.
-Otherwise, go to Authorization tab of each request and update user password
+If you followed the naming convention for the service account, you should not need to change anything.
+Otherwise, go to Authorization tab of each request and update the user password

 You can see a pre-configured sample message for each allowed flow between gate and gate, and gate and platform.
-Click "send" and you should see it in sender's and recipient's domibus
+Click "send" and you should see it in sender's and recipient's Domibus